jaykay12/tech/_posts/2020-9-7-java-regex.md

 ### Pattern class
   - Compiled version of a regular expression.

-  - Used to define a pattern for the regex engine.
+  - Used for defining pattern for the regex engine.

   - Following are the important methods:
       - _static Pattern compile(String regex)_